 Or at least 95% of the time.
-Some hostels (typically, a lot of the famous hostels in Europe) do impose age restrictions (tpiycally 40 and under), but typically anyone can stay in a hostel.
+Some hostels (typically, a lot of the famous hostels in Europe) do impose age restrictions (typically, 40 and under), but, typically, anyone can stay in a hostel.

 But, having said that, just because anyone can stay in a hostel, doesn’t mean that hostels are populated with people of all ages.

-Having traveled to hostels around the world, I’d say 90% of all people I’ve met in hostels are under the age of 35.
-This is because the use of hostels is very popular with Millenials and Gen Y, so the crowds are typically young travelers traveling solo, or with friends.
+Having travelled to hostels around the world, I’d say 90% of all people I’ve met in hostels are under the age of 35.
+This is because the use of hostels is very popular with Millenials and Gen Y, so the crowds are typically young travellers going solo or with friends.

 This is one of the coolest parts about staying in hostels!
-This isn’t some sanitary hotel experience (though luxury hostels that kind of look like hotels do exist), half-filled with families that have screaming kids, and half-filled with retirees snoring by the pool talking about cribbage and conspicuously glaring at your tattoos.
+This isn’t some sanitary hotel experience (though luxury hostels that kind of look like hotels do exist), half-filled with families and screaming kids while the other half is filled with retirees sunning by the pool talking about cribbage and conspicuously glaring at your tattoos.

-People who stay at hostels are typically young, open-minded, world travelers, which is amazing because chances are that you are a young, open-minded, world-traveler.
-Hostels allow like-minded, awesome people to easily meet, so you can then chill, frolic, and craft friendship bracelets for those life-long relationships that are definitely going to stick once you’ve both been evicted from the dorm room.
+People who stay at hostels are generally young, open-minded world-travellers, which is perfect because chances are that you’re also a young, open-minded world-traveller!
+The hostel experience allows like-minded, awesome people to easily meet, so you can then chill, frolic, and craft friendship bracelets for those life-long relationships that are definitely going to stick once you’ve both been evicted from the dorm room.

 This is a difficult number to calculate because the cost of everything varies as you travel.
 Some countries are cheap to travel, some are not.

-A good rule of thumb is that a night in a decent hostel dorm room will cost you 1/2 as much as it would cost you for a room at a decent hotel.
-Some hostels can definitely be cheaper, and some can absolutely be more expensive, but it’s generally true that staying in hostels will enable you to cut your lodging cost in half.
+A good rule of thumb is that a night in a decent hostel dorm room will cost you half as much as it would for a night in a room at a decent hotel.
+Some hostels can definitely be cheaper, and some can absolutely be more expensive, but it’s generally true that staying in hostels will enable you to cut your lodging costs in half.

-This is easily the biggest draw for hostels – their low cost!
-Accommodation is without a doubt one of the biggest financial burdens while traveling, so staying with other travelers in dorm rooms is one of the best ways to save an enormous amount of money.
+This is easily the biggest draw for hostel living – the low cost!
+Accommodation is without a doubt one of the biggest financial burdens while travelling long term, so staying with other travellers in dorm rooms is one of the best ways to save an enormous amount of money.

 This doesn’t mean you should always go for the cheapest option.
-Sometimes spending the extra $2-$3 means a HUGE increase in facilities, but we’ll cover that a bit further down the line with our hostel-hacks.
+Sometimes spending the extra $2-$3 means a HUGE increase in facilities, but we’ll cover that a bit further down the line with our tips for staying in hostels.